A meta-modern approach of hope for the aftermath of a doomed civilization

 Cultivating a humorous playfulness about this all, has helped me not to lose hope in the possibility of a golden age kind of future, even though big parts of my system sometimes scream at me: We are so doomed!
 I have accepted that it might get ugly before we can make it better.

-A rather new movement has caught my attention and sparked the part of me that still has hope and optimism in her heart.
+A rather new movement based on the “Metamodern Solar Punk Manifesto” by Joe Lightfood has caught my attention and sparked the part of me that still has hope and optimism in her heart.
+I have picked up some of those thoughts as they highly resonate with me.

 Enter the Metamodern Solar Punks